 Friuli-Venezia Giulia, Italy

-Trieste is the capital of Friuli-Venezia Giulia and is situated at the easternmost corner of Italy.
+Trieste is the capital of Friuli-Venezia Giulia and is situated in the easternmost corner of Italy.
 Elegant and cosmopolitan, Trieste is also a border city, and from its port you can reach Croatia and Slovenia in no time.

 Discover the best of Trieste with us, the must-see sights and local cuisine, and find out important info about ferries from Italy to the ports of Croatia and Slovenia.
-Take a look at our tips and book your tickets on Ferryhopper with no hidden fees.
+Take a look at our top travel tips and book your tickets on Ferryhopper with no hidden fees.

 Read more about Trieste: